 o.31.
 1. The competition consists of two phases, a preliminary phase and a main phase, each of which are run on one day.

-2. The day before the competition, the organizers must publish the pools, as well as the list of exempt fencers, at the latest at 3:00 p.m. (local time).
+2. The day before the competition, the organizers must publish and send to the FIE the pools and relevant schedules, as well as the list of exempt fencers, at the latest at 3:00 p.m. (local time).
 To do so, they must download the entry file from the FIE web site at the latest the day before the competition.
+No addition may be made to pools already published unless they come from pools starting at the same time (cf o.12.1).

 3. The 16 fencers entered, who are ranked highest in the most recent official FIE classification are exempt from the preliminary phase.